Dynamic neighbors: a proposal of a tool to characterize phase transitions: Using dynamic neighbors to compute different quantities

-Figure~\ref{fig:histt3} (top-left) shows the probability distributions of the number of dynamic neighbors for various packing fractions for monodisperse hard disk fluid.
-In general increasing $\phi$ increases $\max(\rho_{Z_d}))$; however, for $\phi \in [0.7, 0.72]$ there is a drop in $\max(\rho_{Z_d }))$.
-The range of values for which there is this decrease in $\max(\rho_{Z_d}))$ corresponds to the packing fractions of the hexatic phase~\cite{engel2013hard, bernard2011two, jaster2004hexatic}.
+Figure~\ref{fig:histt3} (top-left) displays the probability density functions (PDFs) $\rho_{Z_d}$ of the number of dynamic neighbors for various packing fractions in a monodisperse hard disk fluid.
+In general, increasing $\phi$ leads to an increase in $\max(\rho_{Z_d})$.
+However, an interesting observation is that for $\phi$ values within the range of $[0.7, 0.72]$, there is a notable drop in $\max(\rho_{Z_d})$.
+Remarkably, this decrease in $\max(\rho_{Z_d})$ corresponds to the packing fractions associated with the hexatic phase~\cite{engel2013hard, bernard2011two, jaster2004hexatic}.

-A similar effect is observed in figure \ref{fig:histt3} (bottom-left), where the crystallization process of the fluid of $3$-dimensional hard-spheres is shown.
-However, in this case, there is a jump in the average number of neighbors (it passes from 60 to 12).

-In the case of the binary mixture and the fast compression speed, crystallization is frustrated and no fall appears in the maximum of the probability distribution for medium densities.
-This is shown in figure \ref{fig:histt3} (top-right), and (bottom-right).

-With the height of these distributions, we computed the entropy of the system using $s_c \approx -\log(\max(\rho_{Z_d}))$.
-This is shown in figure \ref{fig:entropy}.
-The blue lines correspond to the $2$-dimensional systems.
-The red line correspond to a $3$-dimensional system with a slow rate of compression, while the orange line and pink line correspond to a fast rate.
-The difference between the orange and solid pink is that in one case (orange) the time for relaxation of the system was short (pink) while the other was a long time of relaxation.
-We can see that the paths with slow and fast relaxation times differ notoriously for $ \phi \in [0.54,0.59] $ (vertical lines).
-This shows that the states corresponding to the short relaxation times are meta-stable.
-However, for $ \phi> 0.59 $ both paths almost match.
-We interpret this to mean that it is at $ \phi = 0.59 $ where the jamming transition occurs.

-The dark blue curve shows an increment of the entropy just before the phase transition to the crystal phase occurs (similarly the orange curve at the beginning of the meta-stable phase).
-This increment occurs just before the hexatic phase, which correspond to the lowering of the maximum in the distribution of figure \ref{fig:histt3} (top-left) at $\phi = 0.702$.

-We want to highlight that in the $3$-dimensional case, the change in entropy when passing from one phase to the other appears discontinuous; that is, it is a first-order transition.
-However, for the $2$-dimensional case, we do not observe that there is an abrupt change in entropy, the hexatic-solid transition, but for the liquid-hexatic transition, there is a jump increasing the entropy, which could be a discontinuity in entropy.
-This coincides with the abrupt change in the number of dynamic neighbors for the $3$-dimensional system in contrast to what happens in the $2$-dimensional case (see inset of figure \ref{fig:NNPF}) and would also be in agreement with \cite{engel2013hard}.

-About the metastability region $\phi \in [0.54,59]$, it has been suggested that it includes any $\phi>0.54$ \cite{rintoul1996metastability}, in such case, there is no glass transition; however, we did not observe that all the systems crystallize.